Lazarus Seaman: Life

 He proceeded D.D. in 1649.
 In 1653 he was vice-chancellor of Cambridge, and in 1654 was appointed by Oliver Cromwell, one of the Visitors of his university.
 On the English Restoration, John Cosin was restored as Master of Peterhouse on 3 August 1660.

 Seaman held aloof, with William Jenkyn and a few others, from the negotiations with Charles II in the presbyterian interest, and was looked upon as an uncompromising man, whom it was useless to tempt with offers of preferment.
 He resigned his benefice in consequence of the 1662 Uniformity Act; his successor, Risden, was appointed on 26 August 1662.
-On the passing of the Five Miles Act of 1665, Richard Baxter drew up a statement of reasons for not taking the oath which exempted from its operation; Seaman persuaded him to abstain from publishing it, and recommended a policy of 'silent patience.'
+On the passing of the Five Mile Act 1665, Richard Baxter drew up a statement of reasons for not taking the oath which exempted from its operation; Seaman persuaded him to abstain from publishing it, and recommended a policy of 'silent patience.'
 He privately ministered to a congregation of his former parishioners, preached publicly after the Great Fire of London of 1666, and after the indulgence of 1672 built a chapel in Meeting-house Yard, Silver Street, Wood Street, Holborn.

 Anthony à Wood, who knew him personally, refers to him respectfully as "a learned nonconformist."
 He died in Warwick Court, Newgate Street, about 9 September 1675; Jenkyn preached his funeral sermon on 12 September; an elegy on his death was issued (1675) as a broadsheet.
 His library of 5,000 books was sold at auction, the first time an auction of this kind had been held in England.